Looking after our planet

 And finally we are also making a difference by actively choosing what we invest in.
 Last year we made sure that our holdings in investment grade corporate bonds were tilted more towards companies with better ESG credentials.
 We delivered this by changing most of our portfolios to Bloomberg/MSCI ESG weighted benchmark indices and adding new investment objectives to all relevant guidelines, namely to achieve a minimum MSCI ESG rating of A for the portfolio.

-These are all very simple steps, but ones that are making a big difference and we intend to go further and do more over the coming months and years.
+These are all very simple steps, but ones that are making a big difference.
+With the new commitments we’ve announced alongside our Half Year results, we intend to go further and play our part in helping the UK become a sustainable, low carbon economy